Tips for Travel in Bangkok

 Bangkok Transportation

-If you are trying to get from the airport, this lovely website can help you figure out where to transfer to reach your lodging and has options from both airports listed.
+If you are trying to get from the airport, this lovely transit website can help you figure out where to transfer to reach your lodging and has options from both airports listed.

 Most stations have multiple exits, so it is best to know which exist you should use before leaving the gated area.
 Most stations have signs that clearly indicate major destinations and the appropriate exit.
-If you go out the wrong exit, the worst that will happen is you get to walk around the block and take in the scenery.

 Tuktuks are far more expensive than taxis here.
 They are also not usually metered so definitely not your best option.

 Taxis are everywhere.
 It is best to try to know which direction you are heading and catch a cab heading that same direction (even if it means you having to use a footbridge and cross a busy street).
 Many roads are one-way, have medians, or do not allow turns so it is not easy for a taxi to just turn around, thus, it saves you a lot of money and time to cross the street to get to the taxis heading in the direction you want.
-Taxis are metered here.
-Make sure they use the meter.
-At night on major roads, some taxis will not want to use their meter.
-If you can catch one on a side street, you are more likely to find one that is not a part of the “Main street Mafia,” as one taxi driver called them.

 Grab is a rideshare app much like Uber that’s common in Southeast Asia.
 Using the app removes the language barrier that may occur with taxis.
 You can input your final destination and pay through the app.
+You can select a regular car – or a motorbike.

 If you’re traveling onward from Bangkok, BookAway is a handy site to pre-book transportation tickets in Southeast Asia online and in your own currency.